-NOTICE OF 2020 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2021 ANNUAL MEETING OF STOCKHOLDERS

-To be held June 3, 2020
+To be held June 8, 2021

-You are cordially invited to attend the 2020 Annual Meeting of Stockholders (the "Annual Meeting") of Arvinas, Inc., which is scheduled to be held on Wednesday, June 3, 2020 at 8:30 a.m.
-Eastern time, at The Blake Hotel, 9 High St., New Haven, CT 06510.
+You are cordially invited to attend the 2021 Annual Meeting of Stockholders (the "Annual Meeting") of Arvinas, Inc., which is scheduled to be held on Tuesday, June 8, 2021 at 8:30 a.m.
+Eastern time.
+In response to the continued public health precautions regarding in-person gatherings given the COVID-19 pandemic and out of concern for the health and safety of our shareholders and employees, the Annual Meeting will be held as a virtual meeting only, via live audio webcast.
+You will not be able to attend the Annual Meeting in person.

-Only stockholders who owned common stock at the close of business on April 6, 2020 can vote at the Annual Meeting or any adjournment that may take place.
+Only stockholders who owned common stock at the close of business on April 12, 2021 can vote at the Annual Meeting or any adjournment that may take place.
 At the Annual Meeting, the stockholders will consider and vote on the following matters:

-- 1. Election of three Class II directors to our board of directors, each to serve until the 2023 annual meeting of stockholders; - 2.
-Ratification of the appointment of Deloitte and Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; and - 3.
+- 1. Election of four Class III directors to our board of directors, each to serve until the 2024 annual meeting of stockholders; - 2.
+Hold an advisory vote on executive compensation; - 3.
+Hold an advisory vote on the frequency of the advisory vote on executive compensation; - 4.
+Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021; and - 5.
 Transaction of any other business properly brought before the Annual Meeting or any adjournment or postponement of the Annual Meeting.

 You can find more information, including the nominees for directors, in the attached Proxy Statement.
-The board of directors recommends that you vote in favor of each of proposals one and two as outlined in the attached Proxy Statement.
+The board of directors recommends that you vote "FOR" each of the Class III director nominees (Proposal 1), "FOR" each of Proposals 2, 3, and 5, and "1 year" for the frequency of the advisory vote on executive compensation (Proposal 4).

 Instead of mailing a printed copy of our proxy materials to all of our stockholders, we provide access to these materials via the Internet.
 This reduces the amount of paper necessary to produce these materials as well as the costs associated with mailing these materials to all stockholders.
-Accordingly, on or about April 21, 2020, we will begin mailing a Notice of Internet Availability of Proxy Materials, or Notice, to all stockholders of record on our books at the close of business on April 6, 2020, the record date for the Annual Meeting, and we will post our proxy materials on the website referenced in the Notice.
+Accordingly, on or about April 26, 2021, we will begin mailing a Notice of Internet Availability of Proxy Materials, or Notice, to all stockholders of record on our books at the close of business on April 12, 2021, the record date for the Annual Meeting, and we will post our proxy materials on the website referenced in the Notice.
 As more fully described in the Notice, stockholders may choose to access our proxy materials on the website referred to in the Notice or may request to receive a printed set of our proxy materials.
 In addition, the Notice and website provide information regarding how you may request to receive proxy materials in printed form by mail, or electronically by email, on an ongoing basis.